claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - You can create an **empty** ECS cluster (no EC2's provisioned) and then launch Tasks as Fargate
 - You **no longer have to provision, configure, and scale clusters** of EC2 instances to run containers
-- You are charged for **at least one minute**, then it's by the second, and you pay per duration.
+- You are charged by seconds but for **at least one minute**.
-- When using ELB to point to Fargate you have to use IP addresses since Fargate tasks do not have -a hostname
+- When using ELB to point to Fargate you have to use IP addresses since Fargate tasks do not have a hostname

 #### With Load Balancer
 - **Each task has a unique IP but the same container port**